Chicken meat vs Veal - Health impact and Nutrition Comparison

 Cardiovascular Health

-Unlike poultry, an increased intake of red meat has been researched to lead to a higher risk of cardiovascular disease.
-A study found that gut microbes produce chemicals in the digestive tract after eating red meat, which might explain a significant portion of the increased risk (3).
+Unlike poultry, an increased intake of red meat has been researched to lead to a higher risk of cardiovascular disease (3).

 Studies have also found that poultry intake has neutral, while red meat intake has adverse outcomes on cardiovascular effects related to obesity, weight gain, and stroke risk (4).